-- The basic starting salary for junior hospital doctor trainees at Foundation Training (FT) level is £27,146 in the first year, rising to £31,422 in the second year.
-As a trainee doctor you'll receive a basic salary plus a salary enhancement for working nights, a weekend allowance and an availability allowance if you're on-call.
+- The basic starting salary for junior hospital doctor trainees at Foundation Training level is £28,243 to £32,691.
+As a trainee doctor you'll receive a basic salary plus pay for any hours over 40 per week, a salary enhancement for working nights, a weekend allowance and an availability allowance if you're on-call.

 Beyond trainee level, you'll receive allowances for working nights, weekends and being on call.
 You'll automatically be enrolled in the NHS pension scheme, but are able opt out.

 Consultants may apply for local and national Clinical Excellence Awards and are also able to supplement their salary by working in private practice.